- Search The Registry

 - My Account

 Sam Lacy’s birth in 1903 is celebrated on this date.
-He was an African American journalist.
+He was a Black journalist.

-He later moved to Baltimore as sports editor and columnist for the Baltimore Afro-American newspaper.
-Lacy, 95, has been "fighting for fairness" for Afro-American athletes for almost 65 years, railing against racism and segregation that prevailed for decades in U.S. sports, courts and legislatures.
+Lacy had been "fighting for fairness" for Afro-American athletes for almost 65 years, railing against racism and segregation that prevailed for decades in U.S. sports, courts and legislatures.
 Lacy is recognized, as a pioneer in baseball journalism.
-He was one of the first African-American members of the Baseball Writers' Association of America, and a 1997 recipient of the J.G.
+He was one of the first Black members of the Baseball Writers' Association of America, and a 1997 recipient of the J.G.
 Taylor Spink Award.
 During his career, Lacy covered the careers of many Black athletes and numerous sporting events, including six Olympic Games.

 20th Century Baseball Chronicle